 Teaching Life Skills

 The benefits of our unique, intimate setting continue to emerge with each generation of Chrysalis students as they settle into relationships that matter to them.
 And through those relationships, our students are able to see themselves clearly and accurately – perhaps for the first time – via mirroring that can only be provided by caring peers and adults who are close enough to see through any facade and into the heart of their friend or student.

 Our academic program consists of 40 students and eight faculty members.
-It’s easy to do the math and see that with that remarkable ratio, our teachers are able to provide instruction and support, both within their small classes and outside of class, which are individualized to meet each student’s unique academic needs.
-Surrounded by a savvy clinical program consisting of six therapists and a clinical director, our students steadily mature into well-rounded adolescents and young adults.
+With this remarkable ratio, our teachers are able to provide instruction and support, both within their small classes and outside of class, which are individualized to meet each student’s unique academic needs.
+Surrounded by a savvy clinical program consisting of therapists and a clinical director, our students steadily mature into well-rounded adolescents and young adults.
 There’s more to life than school and therapy, though, and Chrysalis is dedicated to improving all the other areas of students’ lives as well.

 As one would expect, life skills gradually emerge along the way, mostly in an organic way that students hardly notice in the moment, but which will become all-important as adolescence gives way to young adulthood.
 Some of these practical skills are carefully taught, intentional and prescribed because they’re essential to a healthy community.
 Others are almost invisible, simply embedded in the routine of daily life at Chrysalis, and are therefore virtually absorbed by our students.
 In this context, students increasingly begin to manage themselves and all the important skills they’ll use in the next stages of life.